SamchanThunder/Log-Analysis/README.md

 Log 4 and Log 5 do not break policy 1 because Log 5 is 6 seconds after Log 4

 Log 5 and Log 6 break policy 1 because two users have activity on the same IP Address within 5 seconds.

+Log 6 breaks policy 4 because Log 6's date is 3 seconds before that of Log 5.